infiniticio/docs.infinitic.io/src/pages/docs/components/workers.md

 ---
 title: Infinitic Workers
 description: Explore Infinitic Workers, the core components for executing tasks and workflows in distributed systems.
-Learn how to create, configure, and deploy Workers efficiently, enabling scalable and resilient task processing in your Infinitic-powered applications.
-Discover the flexibility of code-based and YAML-based configurations for optimal performance and maintainability.
+Learn how to create, configure, and deploy Workers efficiently, enable metrics with Micrometer, and choose between code-based and YAML-based configurations for scalable and resilient applications.
 ---

 ## Creating a Worker